active-logic/active-lt-demos/Frogger/Tutorial/P1-Status.md

-# Active-LT - Frogger tutorial
+# Frogger tutorial P1: Tasks and statuses

 This is a simple tutorial to familiarize yourself with Behavior Trees and the Active-LT library.
 In this tutorial we are going to procedurally animate a simple "frog".